Ladakh: Traditional medicine

-Tibetan medicine has been the traditional health system of Ladakh for over a thousand years.
+Traditional Tibetan medicine, also known as Sowa Rigpa has been the traditional health system of Ladakh for over a thousand years.
 This school of traditional healing contains elements of Ayurveda and Chinese medicine, combined with the philosophy and cosmology of Tibetan Buddhism.
-For centuries, the only medical system accessible to the people have been the amchi, traditional doctors following the Tibetan medical tradition.
-Amchi medicine remains a component of public health, especially in remote areas.
+For centuries, the only medical system accessible to the people has been the amchi, traditional doctors following the Traditional Tibetan medicine.
+Traditional medicine remains a component of public health, especially in remote areas.

 Programmes by the government, local and international organisations are working to develop and rejuvenate this traditional system of healing.
 Efforts are underway to preserve the intellectual property rights of amchi medicine for the people of Ladakh.
-The government has also been trying to promote the sea buckthorn in the form of juice and jam, as some claim it possess medicinal properties.
+The government has also been trying to promote the sea buckthorn in the form of juice and jam, as some claim it possesses medicinal properties.

 The National Research Institute for Sowa-Rigpa in Leh is an institute for research into traditional medicine and a hospital providing traditional treatments.